wemake-services/wemake-vue-template/template/docs/template/development.md

 For the best development experience, we can recommend [`vscode`](editors.md).

 Also, [`vue-devtools`](https://github.com/vuejs/vue-devtools)
 is an essential add-on for your browser.
+It is distributed as a Google Chrome plugin.
 Make sure you have it.

+### Performance toolbar

+We also highly recommend to use [`vue-perf-devtool`](https://github.com/vue-perf-devtool/vue-perf-devtool).
+It is also a Google Chrome plugin.

+See `~/plugins/performance.js` to see how it is configured.